Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: A particle in a laminar upstream flow

-We have seen above that the self-similar wake approach reproduces well the decay $\propto x^{-1}$ of the mean velocity deficit.
-However, this approach cannot be fully true as no similarity is observed in the wake.
-In order to get a better handling, we relate in this section this observed behavior to the decay of turbulent kinetic energy in the wake of the spherical particle.

-It is known since the seminal work of \cite{kolmogorov:1941b} that the law of decay of turbulent kinetic energy is dictated by the ``principle of permanence of large eddies''.
-We follow here the phenomenological presentation of this law made by \cite{frisch:1995}.
-If we assume that the initial turbulent velocity correlations follow a infrared asymptotic self-similarity of the form $\langle u(x+r) \, u(x)\rangle \sim r^{-h}$ at large scales $r$, the decay behavior of all turbulent quantities is dictated by the value of the exponent $h$.
-Indeed, by continuity of velocity statistics, the integral-scale velocity should then itself behave as $U = k^{1/2} \sim L^{-h}$, where $k$ is the turbulent kinetic energy and $L$ is the integral scale.
-However, we know that the energy decays with a rate that can be related to velocity by $\mathrm{d}k/\mathrm{d}t = -\varepsilon \sim -k^{3/2}/L$.
-Replacing $k$ by $L^{-2h}$ in this equation, we obtain that $\mathrm{d}L/\mathrm{d}t \sim L^{-h}$, so that $L\sim t^{1/(1+h)}$.
-This evolution of the integral scale implies that the kinetic turbulent energy behave as $k\sim t^{-2h/(1+h)}$.
+In order to get a better handling on the observed $\propto x^{-1}$ behaviour, we relate it now to the decay of turbulent kinetic energy in the wake of the particle.
+For this, we introduce an original approach based on the ``principle of permanence of large eddies'' that is known since the seminal work of \cite{kolmogorov:1941b} for the time decay of homogenous turbulence.
+We refer here the reader to the phenomenological presentation of this law made by \cite{frisch:1995}.
+The principle of permanence of large eddies states that if the initial turbulent velocity correlations have the form $\langle u(x+r) \, u(x)\rangle \sim r^{-h}$ at large scales $r$, the decay behaviour of all turbulent quantities is dictated by the value of the exponent $h$.
+In particular, the integral scale is $L\sim t^{1/(1+h)}$ and the kinetic turbulent energy behaves as $k\sim t^{-2h/(1+h)}$.
+The main principle used in this approach is the continuity of correlations at $r=L$.

 When considering the decay of wake turbulence, all the turbulent quantities have to be of course evaluated in planes perpendicular to the axisymmetric axis and time has to be replaced by $x/U_c$ by invoking Taylor hypothesis.
-The above considerations hence imply that if the velocity correlations $\langle u(r) \, u(0)\rangle$ behave as $r^{-h}$ in a plane $x=x_0$ located in the developing wake, then at any $x>x_0$, the large-scale correlations should remember this initial form and the turbulent kinetic energy is expected to decay as $k \sim x^{-2h/(1+h)}$.
-Figure~\ref{fig:correl_ur} represents the correlation of the radial component of the fluctuating velocity at various values of $x$.
+Also, instead of using continuity at separations equal to the correlation length, the main ingredient is here that the spatial correlations of turbulent fluctuations have to match the decay of the velocity deficit at very large transverse distances $r$.
+The principle of permanence of large eddies then implies that if the velocity deficit $\Delta U(r)$ at a distance $r$ from the axis of symmetry behaves as $r^{-h}$ in the developing wake, then at any $x>0$ in the far wake, the large-scale correlations of the turbulent fluctuations should remember this initial form and the turbulent kinetic energy is expected to decay as $k \sim x^{-2h/(1+h)}$.

-As seen from this figure, velocity correlations collapse at large scales on the top of each other onto an exponential behavior $\propto \exp (-r/r_0)$ that is independent on $x$.
-Such a fast decay of the correlations is associated in the above phenomenological formalism to a value of the exponent $h=\infty$ (an exponential is faster than any power law), leading to a decay of the turbulent kinetic energy $k\sim x^{-2}$.
-This behavior is confirmed numerically, as can be seen from Fig.~\ref{fig:wake_kin_en}.